 The ingredients that go into making paneer tikka masala are:

-- Spices: Kashmiri Chili powder, Turmeric powder, cumin powder, garam masala
+- Spices: Use Kashmiri Chili powder (gives a nice reddish color without too much heat), turmeric powder, cumin powder, garam masala

 - Honey - this balances out the tang from the tomatoes

-- Cream - just a little cream helps to finish the dish
+- Cream - A just a little amount of cream towards the end

 Start by setting the Instant Pot in the Saute mode.
 Heat some ghee or oil, and add chopped onions.
 Saute the onions for 2-3 minutes, until translucent.
 Add minced ginger and garlic.